slsa-framework/slsa-github-generator/BYOB.md

 In addition to the token, we also [provide the secrets](https://github.com/laurentsimon/byob-doc/blob/v0.0.1/.github/workflows/builder_example_slsa3.yml#L107-L108).
 Up to 15 secrets are supported.
 Secrets are simply passed to the TCA.
 They are not included in provenance.

-### Creating a TCA
+### Step 4: Creating a TCA

-The call above will run the SRW and invoke the callback Action, so let's see how to define it now.
+The call that we constructed in [Step 3](#step-3-srw-invocation) will run the SRW and invoke the callback Action, which we will define in this step.
 The Action code is available under [internal/callback_action](https://github.com/laurentsimon/byob-doc/tree/v0.0.1/internal/callback_action/).

 #### Inputs

 The inputs to the TCA are [pre-defined](https://github.com/laurentsimon/byob-doc/tree/v0.0.1/internal/callback_action/action.yml#L6-L14), so you just have to follow their definition:

 - `slsa-workflow-inputs` contains a JSON object with a list of key-value pairs for the inputs provided by the [TRW to the SSA during initialization](https://github.com/laurentsimon/byob-doc/blob/v0.0.1/.github/workflows/builder_example_slsa3.yml#L93).
-We will see shortly how to use these values.
 - `slsa-layout-file` is a path to a file where we will write a layout for generating the attestation.
-We will see shortly how the format for this file.
 - `slsa-workflow-secretX`, where X is the number '1' to '15'.
 These contain the secrets that the TRW [provides to the SRW during invocation](https://github.com/laurentsimon/byob-doc/blob/v0.0.1/.github/workflows/builder_example_slsa3.yml#L106-L108).
 Unused secrets [should be clearly marked as unused](https://github.com/laurentsimon/byob-doc/tree/v0.0.1/internal/callback_action/action.yml#L26-L39).

 #### Outputs